fatimaazfar/Generic_Web_Scraper/README.md

 ### Output

-The scraped data is saved in a CSV file named `data3.csv`.
+The scraped data is saved in a CSV file named `data.csv`.

 ## Customization